bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 underlying data is stored.
 You can then access them by any convenient means:

 - Direct filesystem access
-- Data transfer via SFTP, Globus, etc.
+- File transfer via SFTP, Globus, etc.
+- File transfer via Tiled

 Here we'll see the file that backs the table of Carbon edges in our xraydb dataset.